nykabhishek/nykabhishek.github.io/_pages/cv.md

 Service and leadership
 ======
-* *Senior Director - Mentoring*, **Indian Graduate Students Association (IGSA)** September 2017 - Present Texas A&M University
+*Senior Director - Mentoring*, **Indian Graduate Students Association (IGSA)**, (September 2017 - Present) Texas A&M University
- Mentor the new incoming graduate students and help in their orientation at Texas A&M Joint-Convenor - Mechanical Events at Engineer 13 April 2013 - Oct.
-2013 National Institute of Technology Karnataka, Surathkal  Joint Administrative in-charge of organizing competitions on Mechanical engineering at the Annual Technical Sym- posium of NITK Surathkal with over 6000 student participants from 150 colleges across 65 countries Executive member, SAE INDIA NITK Chapter Sep 2011- May 2014 National Institute of Technology Karnataka, Surathkal
+  * Mentor the new incoming graduate students and help in their orientation at Texas A&M *Joint-Convenor - Mechanical Events at Engineer 13*, (April 2013 - Oct.
+2013) National Institute of Technology Karnataka, Surathkal
+  * Joint Administrative in-charge of organizing competitions on Mechanical engineering at the Annual Technical Symposium of NITK Surathkal with over 6000 student participants from 150 colleges across 65 countries
+*Executive member*, **SAE INDIA NITK Chapter**, (Sep 2011- May 2014) National Institute of Technology Karnataka, Surathkal